GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-agenda.md

       <div class="desktop:grid-col-3 tablet:grid-col-3 cell brown padding-1">12:10 P.M. – 12:45 P.M. <br><span class="session-type">Keynote Address</span>
       </div>
       <div class="desktop:grid-col-9 tablet:grid-col-9 cell lt-olive agenda-description padding-1">
-        <span class="session-type padding-top-1 padding-left-sm padding-right-sm">Accessibility: A Look at the Foundation (Past, Present, and Future)</span> <span class="session-description padding-top-1 padding-left-sm padding-right-sm">Accessibility is one of the foundations of diversity, equity and inclusion and an instrumental  part of what the government stands for in supporting its employees and the American public.
+        <span class="session-type padding-top-1 padding-left-sm padding-right-sm">Accessibility: A Look at the Foundation (Past, Present, and Future)</span> <span class="session-description padding-top-1 padding-left-sm padding-right-sm">Accessibility is one of the foundations of information technology and an instrumental part of what the government stands for in supporting its employees and the American public.
 Today you will get a brief look at that foundation....its past, present, and future.</span>
         <div class="speaker-info padding-top-1 padding-left-sm padding-right-sm">
           <span class="session-type text-highlight">Moderator:</span>
           <span class="speaker-name"><b><a href="{{site.baseurl}}/iaaf/archives/biographies-2021#brunson">Arthur Brunson,</a></b></span> General Services Adminsitration (GSA)